 The custom of ending the day with an alcoholic nightcap might not be as common as it once was, but many of us do so every so often.
 A nightcap might be as simple as a small glass of brandy, Irish Cream liqueur, or even some wine.
-Still, why not go for an evening cocktail instead?
+There are also plenty of evening cocktails to try as well.

 Cocktails often taste better than straight spirits anyway.
 They end up having a more complex flavor profile and the alcohol often isn’t so overpowering.